 A testament to how badly I wanted to become a Park Ranger.

-It has been seven months since I quit my job as an Assistant Librarian where I had a two-month furlough and leapt to this permanent seasonal cycle.
+It has been seven months since I quit my job as an Assistant Librarian where I had a two-month furlough and leapt to a permanent seasonal cycle.
 As a spry midlife gal, this is not the anticipated career path I had in mind.

 A path to rangerhood has meant adjusting my ideal image of success.
 For example, my version of a Park Ranger is full-time, year round employment at a National Park.

 However, my reality is a six-month Park Ranger position at a federal interpretation center.
 The reality is very different from my grand expectations.
-Yet, I still feel very happy at work and I feel fulfilled about what I am doing, ten out of ten.
+Yet, I still feel happy and fulfilled about what I am doing.
+Ten out of ten.